outdreamer/build-a-cure/docs/tasks/examples.md

 	          - interface query design should involve queries to check for inputs to a step given required sub-query tests for alternatives
 	            - before applying a step, apply its required sub-queries to test for its alternatives, like for an adjacent solution step, checking that alternative non-adjacent solution sub-queries have returned no contradictory info indicating an adjacent solution should not be applied

-## apply insight path to solve a problem
+## apply insight path to solve problem of 'find correct structure (sequence/position) for components'

 	- insight path:
 	    - when generating solutions, identify: